 - Who currently are taking no other medications

 - Suffering from a mild to moderate allergic reaction

-Diphenhydramine is not an effective treatment for an acute allergic reaction.
-If your dog is experiencing facial swelling, difficulty breathing or other problems which are rapidly developing, skip oral medication.
+Note that diphenhydramine is not an effective treatment for an acute allergic reaction.
+If your dog is experiencing facial swelling, difficulty breathing, or other problems that are rapidly developing, skip oral medication.
 Instead, take your dog to the vet for professional treatment.

 When Should I Give My Dog Benadryl for Non-Allergy Related Reasons?